 In order to keep the Mass Timber Design/Build Workshop as hands-on as possible, we are limiting the number of spaces available to a total of 12.
 Please take a moment to fill out this brief application, which will also be used to tailor future workshops according to demand and levels of experience.
-Applications will be reviewed early fall.

 email the application to